agusprats/agusprats/README.md

 ---
-- 🔭   Currently learning Backend skills, and having fun with React, improving my portfolio ...
+- 🔭   Currently learning more about Node Backend skills, and having a lot of fun with React, improving my projects ...

 <!--
 **agusprats/agusprats** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.